top of page

 Villa 25

-Set in Lavassan’s exclusive hills, Villa 25 capitalizes on scenic views and fresh air in a private residential community.
+Set in Lavassan’s exclusive hills, Villa 25 capitalises on scenic views and fresh air in a private residential community.
 The location near the Jajrood River and Latian Dam enriches the natural ambiance.

 Villa 25

-Set in Lavassan’s exclusive hills, Villa 25 capitalizes on scenic views and fresh air in a private residential community.
+Set in Lavassan’s exclusive hills, Villa 25 capitalises on scenic views and fresh air in a private residential community.
 The location near the Jajrood River and Latian Dam enriches the natural ambiance.

 Villa 25